AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     end Simple_Recs;

-As soon as we declare a record component of limited type, the whole record is limited.
+As soon as we declare a record component of some limited type, the whole record is limited.
 In this example, the :ada:`Rec` record is limited due to the presence of the :ada:`IR` component of limited type.

 Also, if we change the declaration of the :ada:`Rec` record from the previous example and remove the :ada:`limited` keyword, the type itself remains